Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

-\emph{Acknowledgements --} We thank Steven Kivelson and Chong Wang for discussions.
-Y.H. and S.A.P. acknowledge support from the European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Programme (Grant Agreement Nos.
-804213-TMCS).
-M.P. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project ID 497779765.
+\emph{Acknowledgements.} We thank Steven Kivelson, Chong Wang, and Congjun Wu for discussions.
+Y.H. and S.A.P. acknowledge support from the European Research Council (ERC) under the European Union Horizon 2020 Research and Innovation Programme (Grant Agreement No. 804213-TMCS).
+M.P. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project ID 497779765.
 C.K. and R.R. acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2123 QuantumFrontiers 390837967.
-N.B. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101076597 - SIESS).
-P.C. acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101001604).
+N.B. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (Grant Agreement No. 101076597 - SIESS).
+P.C. acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (grant agreement No. 101001604).
 PEPS simulations are performed with the Xped library (\url{https://github.com/cpp977/Xped}).
 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work (\url{http://dx.doi.org/10.5281/zenodo.22558}). {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}